Comparisons12 min read

 • Robinhood Gold: $5/month subscription that unlocks 4.9% APY on uninvested cash, 3% IRA match, larger instant deposits, and Level II Nasdaq data

-• Options Trading: $0 per contract, with a reasonably clean options flow UI (though it's still not as powerful as thinkorswim — and honestly, I'm not sure it's trying to be)
+• Options Trading: $0 per contract, with a clean options flow UI (though it's not trying to be as powerful as thinkorswim, and that's fine)

-• 24-Hour Market: Robinhood offers extended hours trading across a wide range of securities, which is a genuine differentiator
+• 24-Hour Market: Robinhood offers extended hours trading across a wide range of securities, which is a real differentiator

 • Fractional Shares: Buy as little as $1 of most major stocks